 What are the Uses of Varnish Coating in Packaging?

-The uses of varnish coating in packaging cover protection, gloss control, texture definition, and surface stability across multiple packaging formats.
+The uses of varnish coating in packaging include cover protection, gloss control, texture definition, and surface stability across multiple packaging formats.

 Folding Carton Packaging